mahtokamal/Cyber_Security_Interviews/cybersecurity_interview_questions.md

 10. Define risk in your own words?

 11. Define threat in your own words?
+12. Define Compliance?
+13. Define Governance?

-12. What is the MITRE ATT&CK framework and what is it used for?
+14. What is the MITRE ATT&CK framework and what is it used for?

-13. Explain Two-Factor Authentication (2FA) in your own words?
+15. Explain Two-Factor Authentication (2FA) in your own words?

-14. What was your last project?
+16. What was your last project?
 Tell me what you did and how you deployed it?

-15. What is the C.I.A triad?
+17. What is the C.I.A triad?

-16. What is an Indicator of Compromise?
+18. What is an Indicator of Compromise?

-17. What's the difference between a true positive and a false positive alert?
+19. What's the difference between a true positive and a false positive alert?

-18. What is DHCP?
+20. What is DHCP?

-19. What is the difference between IDS and IPS?
+21. What is the difference between IDS and IPS?

-20. How many OWASP top 10 can you name and can you explain how any of them work?
+22. How many OWASP top 10 can you name and can you explain how any of them work?

-21. Can you explain SQL injection?
+23. Can you explain SQL injection?

-22. Can you explain Cross-Site Scripting?
+24. Can you explain Cross-Site Scripting?

-23. How is a Web Application Firewall different from a regular Firewall?
+25. How is a Web Application Firewall different from a regular Firewall?

-24. What is the difference between encoding, encryption, and hashing?
+26. What is the difference between encoding, encryption, and hashing?

-25. If you were going to going to encrypt a file, would you compress it before or after you encrypt it?
+27. If you were going to going to encrypt a file, would you compress it before or after you encrypt it?

-26. Explain salted hashes?
+28. Explain salted hashes?

-27. How does an attacker gain persistence when they've successfully entered?
+29. How does an attacker gain persistence when they've successfully entered?

-28. Can you name the three major windows event log types?
+30. Can you name the three major windows event log types?

-29. Name a sandbox that you like?
+31. Name a sandbox that you like?

-30. What is the difference between static and dynamic malware analysis?
+32. What is the difference between static and dynamic malware analysis?

-31. What is a SIEM?
+33. What is a SIEM?
 Tell me when you've used one

-32. Name a few online tools you use for security analysis?
+34. Name a few online tools you use for security analysis?

-33. What are the three major RFC 1918 address spaces?
+35. What are the three major RFC 1918 address spaces?

-34. Do you know anything about Zero Trust?
+36. Do you know anything about Zero Trust?

-35. Do you have any experience with PCI or another compliance body?
+37. Do you have any experience with PCI or another compliance body?

-36. What is the difference between TCP and UDP?
+38. What is the difference between TCP and UDP?

-37. Explain your experience with Azure and AWS?
+39. Explain your experience with Azure and AWS?

-38. What is port 80?
+40. What is port 80?
 HTTP
-39. What is port 443?
+41. What is port 443?
 HTTPS
-40. Is a VPN necessary?
+42. Is a VPN necessary?
 Why or why not?

-41. What is port 22?
+43. What is port 22?
 SSH (Secure Shell)
-42. What is port 3389?
+44. What is port 3389?
 Remote Desktop Protocol (RDP)
-43. What is port 445 and what malware is notorious for flooding it?
+45. What is port 445 and what malware is notorious for flooding it?

-44. Are source ports good for anything in an investigation?
+46. Are source ports good for anything in an investigation?

-45. When you type in your computer google.com tell me what happens on your computer to get you the website?
+47. When you type in your computer google.com tell me what happens on your computer to get you the website?

-46. What is DNS?
+48. What is DNS?

-47. Data exfiltration
+49. Data exfiltration
-48.
+50.

 # Never leave an interview without asking them questions at the end